rhysd/try-colorscheme.vim/README.md

 [![Build Status](https://travis-ci.org/rhysd/try-colorscheme.vim.svg)](https://travis-ci.org/rhysd/try-colorscheme.vim)

 When you want to try some colorschemes, you must install it at first and then execute `:colorscheme`.
 This plugin removes the annoying process.
-This plugin downloads colorscheme file temporarily and applies it automatically.
+This plugin detects and downloads colorscheme file temporarily and applies it automatically.
 The temporary colorscheme file is automatically deleted.

 ## Usage